 Rationale: School and district takeovers are very disruptive and the effects of which for communities and schools can be long lasting and difficult to overcome.
 What ultimately is lost in the takeover debate is the action of suspending local autonomy and democracy by usurping the appropriation of local revenues and eliminating responsibilities of duly elected local school boards.
 While researchers studying mayoral and state takeovers nationally are divided on the role takeovers have on student achievement, most agree that the role of parents and the community, especially among minority groups, can be marginalized and can further compromise democratic control of schools (Harvard, 2006; Moscovitch et al., 2010; Hess, 2003, 2011).
 Most found scant evidence that circumventing elected school boards helps solve the problems.
 In fact, it may disenfranchise the very communities who depend most on strong public schools for their youth.
+History: adopted 2018 security measures at the local level.
+County governments that have previously shared the cost of financing SROs with their local school districts now claim that a provision in Act 388 prohibits them from funding this expense.
+They state that funding SROs with local property tax revenue violates Act 388 because the law exempts owner-occupied residential property taxes from being used for school operating purposes.
+SCSBA strongly disagrees with this assertion and believes it is acceptable to finance SROs from the municipality and/or county general fund.
+SROs, as law enforcement officers, are not used solely for school operating purposes, and the safety of the community is a joint function administered by the municipality and/or county and school districts.
+A safe learning environment is essential for all students to focus on learning the skills necessary for success.
+With adequate funding, districts could provide training for educators and law enforcement, employ safety personnel in schools and purchase safety equipment for district facilities, ensuring a safe school climate.

-29. School safety
+27. School safety

 SCSBA believes the state should allocate funding for school safety efforts in all South Carolina public school districts.
+Rationale: Currently, school districts must fund the services of school resource officers (SROs), security cameras and other school